Roo541/trying_git/README.md

 # trying_git

 This is to try out git

+Wow from my Mac mini